MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage-for-your-organization.md

 A file version is created when you edit the file, coauthor a document, another user starts working on the document, a user selects **Save** to upload changes to the library, or when a file's properties are changed.
 As Versions count towards your SharePoint storage usage, your Organization’s version limits needs to meet your recovery objectives and optimize on version storage.

-In the sections below, we call out the options and decisions that you as an administrator should consider when setting up version limits for your organization:
+In the following sections, we call out the options and decisions that you as an administrator should consider when setting up version limits for your organization:

 ## Determine Default Version limits for your organization